selimvuz/UI5-Card-Game/README.md

 - Card Matching Mechanism: Flip Pokemon cards and try to match pairs.
 - Timer: The game is timed, allowing players to track how fast they can match all pairs.
 - Score Tracking: Scores are saved using localStorage, and a history of previous games is - displayed.
-- Custom Controls: UI5 components are used to create the game board, Pokemon cards, and timer.
-- Responsiveness: The layout adapts to different screen sizes, with grid adjustments for various difficulty levels.

 ## How to Play
 - Enter your username.
 - Select a difficulty level.
-(Easy, Medium, Hard)
 - Click the Start button to begin the game.
 - Flip the cards to find matching pairs.
 - Try to match all pairs in the shortest time possible.